+5.2.
 Role of the Designated Risk Coordinator

-Specifically, the Risk Coordinator will be responsible for:
+Specifically, the Risk Coordinator shall be responsible for:

-- Coordinating with the HODs / Managers for new risks identified or changes to risks; - Review on an ongoing basis the list of key risks impacting achievement of objectives identified for the year and report changes, if any, to the Board; - Reporting on key risks and key risk management measures regularly. - Reporting identified risks. - Adding and updating new risks. - Reporting significant breakdowns in risk handling measures and actions to prevent their recurrence.
+- Coordinating with the Business Heads/HODs / Managers for new risks identified or changes to the existing risks; - Review on an ongoing basis, the list of key risks impacting the achievement of objectives identified for the year and report changes, if any, to the Risk Management Committee/Board; - Reporting on key risks and key risk management measures regularly. - Reporting identified risks. - Adding and updating new risks. - Reporting significant breakdowns in risk handling measures and actions to prevent their recurrence.

-Role of the HODs / Managers
+5.3.
+Role of the Business Heads/HODs / Managers

-The Company's HODs / Managers working at its corporate office, showrooms (business units) Warehouse are the personnel who are best placed to identify and manage the risk / control or are best placed to report on the risk control.
-They will be given the authority to manage a particular risk and will be accountable for doing so.
-On an ongoing basis, they will monitor their areas for new risks / events or assess changes in risk exposure; as well as carry out periodic assessment of controls in line with the above.
+The Company's Business Heads/HODs / Managers working at its corporate office, showrooms (business units) and warehouses are the personnel who are best placed to identify and manage the risk / control or are best placed to report on the risk control.
+They are given the authority to manage a particular risk and will be accountable for doing so.
+On an ongoing basis, they shall monitor their areas for new risks / events or assess changes in risk exposure; as well as carry out periodic assessment of controls in line with the above.

-Specifically the HODs / Managers within the Business Units and Departments will be responsible for:
+Specifically, the Business Heads/HODs / Managers within the Business Units and Departments will be responsible for:

-- Ongoing identification and evaluation of risks with the business and operations and collating the information. - Reporting to the designated Risk Coordinator on key risks and key risk management measures regularly. - Selecting and implementing risk management measures on a day to day basis. - Reviewing the effectiveness, efficiency and suitability of the risk management process and addressing weaknesses and reporting the same. - Maintaining efficient and cost effective risk handling mechanisms or control framework in line with changes in the business
+- Ongoing identification and evaluation of risks with the business and operations and collating the information. - Reporting to the designated Risk Coordinator on key risks and key risk management measures regularly. - Selecting and implementing risk management measures on a day to day basis. - Reviewing the effectiveness, efficiency and suitability of the risk management process and addressing weaknesses and reporting the same. - Maintaining efficient and cost-effective risk handling mechanisms or control framework in line with changes in the business

-TYPES OF RISK
+6. TYPES OF RISK